Ask a doctor about a prescription for MEDAXONE 1 g POWDER FOR INJECTABLE SOLUTION AND FOR INFUSION

 This medicine may cause the following side effects:

-Treatment with ceftriaxone, particularly in elderly patients with severe kidney problems or nervous system problems, rarely may cause decreased consciousness, abnormal movements, agitation, and seizures.
+Treatment with ceftriaxone, particularly in elderly patients with severe kidney or nervous system problems, may rarely cause decreased consciousness, abnormal movements, agitation, and convulsions.

-Severe allergic reactions (frequency unknown: cannot be estimated from available data)
+Severe allergic reactions (frequency not known: cannot be estimated from the available data)

-Severe skin reactions (frequency unknown: cannot be estimated from available data)
+Severe skin reactions (frequency not known: cannot be estimated from the available data)

 Other possible side effects: